cnobile2012/CheckMeIn/README.md

 ```

 Setup the VE (Virtual Environment).
 The virtualenvwrapper package is a wrapper
-around virtualenv that provides easy to use tools for virtualenv and will
+around virtualenv that provides easy to use tools for the virtualenv package
-install virtualenv for you.
-I use the `nano` editor but you can use the editor
+and will install virtualenv for you.
+I use the `nano` editor but you can use
-of your choice.
+the editor of your choice.
 ```bash
 $ nano .bashrc
 ```

-Then add the following lines to the bottom of the .bashrc file.
+Then add the following lines to the bottom of your .bashrc file.
 ```
 # Setup the Python virtual environment.
 VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3